 Our final recommendation or report will incorporate public feedback and undergo a series of reviews by experienced subject matter experts from the private & academic sectors and by the U.S. Army Corps of Engineers division and headquarters elements.
 We anticipate sending our final recommendation to our regional headquarters in New York for review February 2020.
 It will then go to the Headquarters of the U.S. Army Corps of Engineers Headquarters in Washington, D.C. for approval or denial.
 We are committed to thoroughly review the information received and to make a decision based on the best available information and analysis.

 If you replace the bridges will the current bridges be part of the construction plan?

-If the decision is made to replace the bridges, new bridges are expected to be built adjacent to the existing bridges to leverage current transportation infrastructure.
-Current bridges would remain operational during construction and would be removed once the new bridges were complete.
+Our recommendation is that new bridges would be built immediately adjacent to the existing Bourne and Sagamore bridges so current transportation infrastructure can be connected.
+Current bridges would remain operational during construction of the new bridges.
+The legacy bridges would then be removed after the new bridges are constructed and operational.

 When will we know the Corps decision on the bridges?